StevenMayher/431-2021/classes/class11/README.md

 2. Thanks to the 41 of you who voted in my little poll on Piazza.
 I asked which of the ten movies I listed would be the one seen by more of you than the others.
 Nine of the ten films (the exception was *Memento*) received votes, as listed below.
 We'll see who was right in the [Minute Paper after Class 11](https://bit.ly/431-2021-minute-11), which is due Wednesday 2021-09-29 at Noon.

 - *The Matrix*, 17 votes
-- *Lord of the Rings: The Fellowship of the Ring*, 8
+- *Lord of the Rings: The Fellowship of the Ring*, 8 votes
 - *The Shawshank Redemption*, *The Princess Bride* and *Pulp Fiction* each had 4
 - 1 vote each for *Spirited Away*, *The Silence of the Lambs*, *Soul*, and *Moonlight*